Chandragupta Maurya: Historical sources

 Buddhist texts such as Mahavamsa describe Chandragupta to be of Kshatriya origin.
 These sources, written about seven centuries after his dynasty ended, state that both Chandragupta and his grandson Ashoka – a patron of Buddhism – were Moriyas, a branch of Gautama Buddha's Shakya noble family.
 These Buddhist sources attempt to link the dynasty of their patron Ashoka directly to the Buddha.
 The sources claim that the family branched off to escape persecution from a King of Kosala and Chandragupta's ancestors moved into a secluded Himalayan kingdom known for its peacocks.
 The Buddhist sources explain the epithet maurya comes from these peacocks, or Mora in Pali (Sanskrit: Mayura).
 The Buddhist texts are inconsistent; some offer other legends to explain his epithet.
 For example, they mention a city named "Moriya-nagara" where all buildings were made of bricks colored like the peacock's neck.
 The Maha-bodhi-vasa states he hailed from Moriya-nagara, while the Digha-Nikaya states he came from the Maurya clan of Pipphalivana.
 The Buddhist sources also mention that "Brahmin Chanakya" was his counselor and with whose support Chandragupta became the king at Patliputra.
-He has also been variously identified with Shashigupta (which has same etymology as of Chandragupta) of Paropamisadae on the account of same life events.
+He has also been controversially linked with Sisikottus (or Śaśigupta, which has same etymology as of Chandragupta), an Indian dynast appointed by Alexander in Paropamisadae, on the account of similar names.

 7th-century Bhadrabahu inscription at Shravanabelagola (Sanskrit, Purvahale Kannada script).
 This is the oldest inscription at the site, and it mentions Bhadrabahu and Prabhacandra.
 Lewis Rice and Digambara Jains interpret Prabhacandra to be Chandragupta Maurya, while others such as J F Fleet, V. R. Ramachandra Dikshitar, and Svetambara Jains state this interpretation is wrong.

 The 12th-century Digambara text Parishishtaparvan by Hemachandra is the main and earliest Jain source of the complete legend of Chandragupta.
 It was written nearly 1,400 years after Chandragupta's death.
 Canto 8, verses 170 to 469, describes the legend of Chandragupta and Chanakya's influence on him.
 Other Digambara Jain sources state he moved to Karnataka after renouncing his kingdom and performed Sallekhana – the Jain religious ritual of peacefully welcoming death by fasting.
 The earliest mention of Chandragupta's ritual death is found in Harisena's Brhatkathakosa, a Sanskrit text of stories about Digambara Jains.
 The Brhatkathakosa describes the legend of Bhadrabahu and mentions Chandragupta in its 131st story.
-However, the story makes no mention of the Maurya empire, and mentions that his disciple Chandragupta lived in and migrated from Ujjain – a kingdom (northwest Madhya Pradesh) about a thousand kilometers west of the Magadha and Patliputra (central Bihar).
+However, the story makes no mention of the Maurya Empire, and mentions that his disciple Chandragupta lived in and migrated from Ujjain – a kingdom (northwest Madhya Pradesh) about a thousand kilometers west of the Magadha and Patliputra (central Bihar).
 This has led to the proposal that Harisena's Chandragupta may be a later era, different person.